-ROUGH COUNTRY TRUCK & TRAILER 3702 IH 35 5 • 830-214-7131 • TopNotchTruck.com TOP NOTCH HERALD-ZEITUNG.COM | SUNDAY, OCTOBER 21, 2018 | 13A HIGH SCHOOL FOOTBALL Rockets blank Rangers 28-0 By Tucker Stephenson The Herald-Zeitung SPRING BRANCH - Judson solved its recent woes against Smithson Valley by cruising to a 28-0 win Friday night in soggy conditions at Ranger Stadium.
+ROUGH COUNTRY TRUCK & TRAILER 3702 IH 35 S • 830-214-7131 • TopNotchTruck.com HIGH SCHOOL FOOTBALL Rockets blank Rangers 28-0 By Tucker Stephenson The Herald-Zeitung SPRING BRANCH - Judson solved its recent woes against Smithson Valley by cruising to a 28-0 win Friday night in soggy conditions at Ranger Stadium.
 It was the first time the Rangers have been shut out by an opponent in 22 years - a streak that spanned seam and surged ahead for a 66-yard 283 consecutive games. the ball over four times against the scoring run after halftime.
-Rockets and was limited to just 224 yards of total offense.
-Quarterback this Friday when they face Steele at Levi Williams ran for 101 yards on Lehnhoff Stadium.
+Rockets and was limited to just 224 Levi Williams ran for 101 yards on Lehnhoff Stadium.
 14 carries, but Judson picked off two of his passes to keep the aerial attack in check.

 The Rockets (6-0, 4-0) saw signal caller Mike Chandler II tally a 10yard touchdown run in the first quarter, and soon after, Judson blocked a punt that was returned 48 yards for a score by Corey Parks.
-Sincere McCormick later found a TD run in the second period, and Smithson Valley (2-4, 2-2) turned Rashad Wisdom tacked on a 35-yard The Rangers will look to rebound
+Sincere McCormick later found a TD run in the second period, and Smithson Valley (2-4, 2-2) turned Rashad Wisdom tacked on a 35-yard The Rangers will look to rebound yards of total offense.
+Quarterback this Friday when they face Steele at